puritys/dotfiles/README.md

 * sh install.sh

 Auto install vim plugins
-* sh install -p
+* sh install.sh -p

 ## Install Font

 The bashrc will use powerline font, so you have to install this font by yourselves.
-The font is on the dir "assets", called "Meslo LG M Regular for Powerline.otf".
+The font is on the dir "assets" named "Meslo LG M Regular for Powerline.otf".

 * assets/Meslo LG M Regular for Powerline.otf